California Sports Betting in 2022

 Don’t forget to familiarize yourself with the relevant terms and conditions to avoid any unexpected transaction fees.

 When legal sports betting arrives, bettors can expect to find all of the popular bet types in California.
 These include moneylines, Over/Unders (totals), point spreads, parlays, teasers, futures, live bets, and more.

 Some California sportsbooks will offer bettors more favorable betting lines than others.
 Make sure you’re able to spot these before confirming your first wagers.
 Shopping around and creating multiple sportsbook accounts is a great way to take advantage of sign-up bonuses and quickly pivot to the best betting lines.

 Fund withdrawals can generally be completed via the same method used for deposits.
 Wait times, however, can vary.
 Transactions typically take a few days to process but can take longer with some sportsbooks.

-U.S. sportsbooks use American odds to display betting odds.
+U.S. sportsbooks use American odds to display betting odds, and California sports betting sites will do the same.
 Favorites are assigned a minus (-) sign, and the accompanying number tells bettors how much money they’ll need to put on the line to win $100 in profit.
 For example, -350 odds indicate a bettor must wager $350 to win $100.